 - Share your commitment in the comments section below.

-- Claim your August Eco-Challenge badge by sharing our post on Facebook, Instagram and/or Twitter.
+- Invite others to take the August Eco-Challenge by sharing our post on Facebook and/or Instagram.

 I have been working on doing all the food related goals, except for the food co-op.
 I am still considering this since the co-op is accross town and pricey.